-Deglycyrrhizinated licorice (DGL) is often suggested as a treatment for stomach ulcers, although there's only mixed evidence about whether it works.
+DGL is often suggested as a treatment for stomach ulcers, although it is not clear whether it works.
 A few studies have found that DGL and antacids helped treat ulcers as well as some prescription drugs.
-However, since antacids were combined with DGL, it's not possible to know how much of the benefit came from DGL alone.
+However, since antacids were combined with DGL, it is not possible to know how much of the benefit came from DGL alone.

 One study found that a preparation of licorice may reduce body fat.
 Fifteen people of normal weight consumed 3.5 g of licorice each day for 2 months.
 Body fat was measured before and after treatment.
 Licorice appeared to reduce body fat mass and to suppress the hormone aldosterone; however, the people in the study retained more water.

-People who regularly take large amounts of licorice -- more than 20 g/day -- may raise blood levels of the hormone aldosterone, which can cause serious side effects, including headache, high blood pressure, and heart problems.
+People who regularly take large amounts of licorice, more than 20 g/day, may raise blood levels of the hormone aldosterone, which can cause serious side effects, including headache, high blood pressure, and heart problems.
 For people who already have high blood pressure or heart or kidney disease, as little as 5 g/day can cause these side effects.
-Further studies are needed.
+More research is needed.

-The use of herbs is a time honored approach to strengthening the body and treating disease.
+The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, contain components that can trigger side effects and that can interact with other herbs, supplements, or medications.
-For these reasons, you should take herbs with care, preferably under the supervision of a health care provider in the field of botanical medicine.
+For these reasons, you should take herbs with care, under the supervision of a health care provider in the field of botanical medicine.

 Licorice with glycyrrhizin may cause serious side effects.
 Too much glycyrrhizin causes a condition called pseudoaldosteronism, which can cause a person to become overly sensitive to a hormone in the adrenal cortex.
 This condition can lead to headaches, fatigue, high blood pressure, and even heart attacks.
 It may also cause water retention, which can lead to leg swelling and other problems.

-Although the most dangerous effects mostly happen with high doses of licorice or glycyrrhizin, smaller amounts of licorice may cause side effects.
+Although the dangerous effects mostly happen with high doses of licorice or glycyrrhizin, smaller amounts of licorice may cause side effects.
 Some people have muscle pain or numbness in the arms and legs.
-To be safe, ask your health care provider to monitor your use of licorice.
+To be safe, ask your provider to monitor your use of licorice.